camilo1rp/proquinal_prueba/README.md

    * url:/api/store/product-list/

 # Database
-- The database is located in: tienda/core/fixture
+- The database data is located in: tienda/core/fixtures
   * To load the database use:
     - python manage.py loaddata dbmodels.json